paramgupta107/polyhedral_splines/csharp/README.md

 cmake --install build
 dotnet build ./csharp
 ```
-Then, copy both DLL files in ./csharp into your project.
+Then, copy both DLL files in ./csharp and the OpenMesh DLL into your project.
 ---

 ## Quick Start